-Once your camp program has been completed, you will receive this with all associated charges and final cost, for you to sign off.

-All of our prices are inclusive of GST, and surcharges will apply on public holidays.
+- Once your camp program has been completed, you will receive this with a quote that includes all associated charges and final cost, for you to sign off.
+All of our prices are inclusive of GST, - Surcharges will apply on public holidays.
 If this affects your programme, please contact the office for further details.

-Prices are effective from 1 January 2024 (please note those bookings that have been quoted in writing previous to the above date will be honoured at the prices quoted subject to deposit already being paid.
+The above prices are in place until the 31st January 2025. (please note those bookings that have been quoted in writing previous to the above date will be honoured at the prices quoted subject to deposit already being paid.